codeclimate/codeclimate-rubocop/config/contents/naming/memoized_instance_variable_name.md

 This cop relies on the pattern `@instance_var ||= ...`,
 but this is sometimes used for other purposes than memoization so this cop is considered unsafe.
+Also, its autocorrection is unsafe because it may conflict with instance variable names already in use.

 ### Example: EnforcedStyleForLeadingUnderscores: disallowed (default)
     # bad